scolladon/sfdx-git-delta/README.md

 Note: it is also possible to generate a **source** folder containing added/changed metadata with the [`--generate-delta (-d)`](#scoping-delta-generation-to-a-specific-folder) parameter.
 See the "Advanced use-cases" section for more examples.

-### Deploy the delta metadata
+### Deploy the incremental metadata

-The simplest option to deploy the delta changes is to use `force:source:deploy` command with `-x` parameter:
+The simplest option to deploy the incremental changes is to use `force:source:deploy` command with `-x` parameter:

 ```sh
 sfdx force:source:deploy -x package/package.xml --postdestructivechanges destructiveChanges/destructiveChanges.xml